crispinalan/talkcalendar/README.md

 ### Working Directory

-Make sure that the talk directory containing the speech waveform files is located in working directory.
+Make sure that the <ins>talk</ins> directory containing the speech waveform files is located in working directory.
 If you do not set the a working directory it will most likely default to your home directory.
 The database called "eventsdb.csv" and the talk directory should be located in the working directory.

 With Talk Calendar you can use the following menu item